 The U.S. Department of Education will deduct fees from the approved amount of your loan before the funds are sent to MCCC.
-There is a 1.0% origination fee with a 0.5% up-front interest rebate.
+There is a 1.0% origination fee

 When do I pay back these loans?

 After you graduate, leave school or drop below half-time enrollment, you have six months before you begin repayment.
 This is called a "grace period."